slekup/express-custom/README.md

 You can create MDX files to document further details about your API.
 These files will be rendered and displayed on the next.js documentation site.

-If you make the MDX files in sub-directories, the names of the sub-directories will be used as the category names, otherwise the category name for all the MDX files will default to the name of the `customDir` folder.

 > Custom documentation stays the same for every API version.

 ## Configuration